ikthedar/ikigai_finder/README.md

 Research on what features can I add more?

 Find out any existing bugs in the html, css templates.
+Fix those first.